reichelu/copasul/README.md

 ## installation

 * set up a virtual environment "venv_copasul", activate it, and install requirements.
-For Linux this works as follows:
+For Linux this works e.g. as follows:

     ```
     $ virtualenv --python="/usr/bin/python3" --no-site-packages venv_copasul